 - Scars: The operative haunted by a past failure.
 The woman who feels she’ll never be enough.

-It’s this duality—strength and vulnerability—that makes readers care.
+It’s this duality, strength, and vulnerability that make readers care.
 Petra Shirazi is a highly trained operative, but also a person navigating identity and belonging.

 2. Anchor Them in Desire